geospatialem/mngislis-attendees/README.md

 7. **2013 Attendees** *(attendees2013.json)*: Conference attendees, compiled by city, that attended the annual conference Oct.
 9th-11th, 2013 in Rochester, Minnesota.

 8. **2014 Attendees** *(attendees2014.json)*: Conference attendees, compiled by city, that attended the annual conference Oct.
 1st-3rd, 2014 in Rochester, Minnesota.

-## Coming Soon
-An interactive map displaying the attendee lists, by city.